PIDP 3270 Capstone Project

 – Relatability: What knowledge or understanding do students already possess?

-– Reflection: Have students been given the opportunity to critically reflect and act on what they are learning?
+– Reflection: Have students been given the autonomy and opportunity to critically reflect and act on what they are learning?

 @ Please refer to my Resources page for works cited